8 health benefits from giving

 Our friend Kattaryna texted from Alaska: “Trying to figure out how to bring some Alaska to you and hubby.
 Any requests?”

 Gary asked for Baked Alaska, and I requested a live baby moose.
 We’re both easy to please.

 Apparently something got lost in the translation.
 Because we found this colorful, hand-crafted, moose-shaped garden ornament planted in a rather large and beautiful fall bouquet on our front porch.
 (Which, if you can’t have a live moose, is the next best thing.)

 Being on the receiving end isn’t nearly as comfortable as being on the giving end.
-But think of what we would be denying the people who want to be part of our story.
+But apparently there are health benefits from giving, so think what we would be denying the people who want to be part of our story.

 Before we dig into the list, this disclaimer from Sarah Konrath, Ph.D: